 James Lee Burke

 I’ve got the first Burke novel sitting on my bookshelf, waiting to be read.
-The series takes place in the seedy underworld of New Orleans, which sounded like a good time.
+The series takes place in the seedy underworld of New Orleans, which sounds like a good time.

 I’m on the third Longmire book.
 I wasn’t too excited after the first one, but the second one turned things around.
 It has a very similar mood to Tony Hillerman, and I’ve enjoyed the character development thus far.